 One such basin is located in the middle of a residential district, only blocks away from the local high school, elementary school and community churches.
 But with the flood basin being described as a “rough-graded eye sore,” the city set out to transform the area into a more people friendly place for the times that it is not flooded (which is most of the time)

-Creating a Space for People
+Lighting a New Space for People

 The 28-acre space was transformed into multi-use recreation park that quickly became popular with all demographics, including dog walkers, runners and families.
 But as the El Mirage Basin Park quickly turned into a community hub and recreation staple for many residents, the city faced a challenge as it did not complete the site with lighting.